+The team is responsible to support the business and meet the requirements of the Actuarial Function.
 The Actuarial Function is responsible for coordinating all actuarial activities and comprises the Head of the Actuarial Function and other staff specialised in actuarial issues.
 The Head of the Actuarial Function reports to the BOD through the Risk Committee.